edgarrc/MonoUbuntu/README.md

 MonoUbuntu
 =========

-A simple script to install Mono / Apache-mod-mono (and other related stuff) on a Ubuntu server.
+A simple script to install Mono / Apache-mod-mono on a Ubuntu server.
 Ready for production use, so you can run your ASP.NET application (or console/gui app as well) on Linux.

 ### Usage